 This is a great cause for national concern in the area of English.
-Girls tend to achieve higher in reading and writing than boys, and given the central importance of English to the development of other areas of the curriculum, this is of serious concern.
-At Crockerton C of E Pimary School we are committed to ensuring, as far as possible, that there is equality of opportunity in all areas of the curriculum, including English regardless of gender, race or ability.
-Gender issues will be closely monitored in relation to English.
-Intervention programmes are implemented to support children where appropriate and for children identified by the class teacher and the SLT during Pupil Progress Meetings.
+Girls tend to achieve higher in reading and writing than boys, and given the central importance of English to the development of other areas of the curriculum.
+At Crockerton C of E Primary School we are committed to ensuring, as far as possible, that there is equality of opportunity in all areas of the curriculum, including English regardless of gender, race or ability.
+Gender issues are closely monitored in relation to English.
+Intervention programmes are implemented to support children where appropriate and for children identified by the class teacher and the SLT (Senior Leadership Team) during Pupil Progress Meetings.
 They may be planned specifically to a group's needs using assessments from the teacher.
-For able and talented children, staff differentiate within lessons and opportunities are offered for external competitions and Braeside.
+For able and talented children, staff differentiate within lessons and opportunities are offered for external competitions.